dasarpai/old.dasarpai.github.io/_dsblog/2025-01-08-Rethinking-AI-Infrastructure-Advantages-of-On-Prem-Over-Cloud-Solutions.md

 ---

-## How to make On Premises Infrastructure for Building AI Products
+## How to create On Premises Infrastructure for Building AI Products
 Local or on-premises solutions for developing AI products and using AI with your data provide more control, privacy, and customization options.
 Here's a breakdown of the key categories and tools/solutions for such setups:

 ---